 If you've read this far, you might want to see the whole Build Narrative, which describes the evolution of the product from 0-v2, and the play-by-play of how product decisions are made.
 You will get a really good sense of how it evolved organically over the week (with no structure, spontaneously).

-1. The Product Map (HTSUS Organization Infographic) This graphic visually breaks down the massive U.S. rulebook for imports, known as the Harmonized Tariff Schedule (HTSUS), which uses over 17,000 unique codes to classify products.
-It acts like a mind map showing how every possible item in the world is organized into 21 broad sections—starting from basic raw materials like live animals and moving up to highly complex manufactured goods like machinery—and then further divided into 99 specific chapters.
-It gives a bird's-eye view of how the government categorizes everything.
+1. The Product Map (HTSUS Organization Infographic) This graphic visually breaks down the massive U.S. rulebook for imports.
+It acts like a mind map showing how every possible item in the world is organized into 21 broad sections.

 2. The Math of Tariffs (Duty Types Infographic) This side-by-side visual explains the three different ways the government calculates the tax on imported goods, using easy-to-understand icons and real-world examples.